mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 To manually add a feedback item, click **Create new feedback item** (if there is not any feedback item yet on the **Inbox** page) or click **Add item** (if there are already feedback items on the **Inbox** page), and then fill in the **Subject**, **Description**, and **Submitter Email** fields, and optionally **Upload Screenshots** in the **New Feedback item** dialog box.

-If you select feedback items, you can see the following buttons:
+If you select feedback items, you can see the following items:

 * **Link Items** – Clicking this links the feedback items together into one feedback group.